telerik/ajax-docs/api/client/Telerik.Web.UI.RadMenu.md

 The event arguments for the event.

-### itemBlur
+### itemOpened

-The itemBlur event is fired when focus leaves an item.
+The itemOpened event is fired immediately after an item expands to show its child items.

 #### Event Data